 Eventually everyone recovered.
 Francine was back in Green Turtle strolling along the beach with her ever thankful husband Grima, when they noticed a extremely long piece of driftwood.
 Closer examination told them that this was an old sailing mast.
 This gave Grima the opportunity to do what he has secretly planned to do, erect a cross on the point in commemoration of the miracle, and praise God that all had survived that Thanksgiving Day . passed away on 10/08 and Francine now spends her time at her stateside home on the Potomac River.

 Mr. Johnson hired some town folks lead by the able-bodied and congenial Reggie Sawyer to help him with the project.
-But the town officials were slow in granting a permit for the work, so slow that the Johnson's waited 7 years!
+But the New Plymouth officials were slow in granting a permit for the work, so slow that the Johnson's waited 7 years!
 Ultimately the mast was sawed on site.
 They jack hammered a hole 4' deep and sunk the piling down in the coral rock and shoved the crushed coral limestone from the hole into the sides.
 No concrete was used.
 And that cross has survived all the hurricanes and still stands today.
 As it turns out, Richard Whiting, with the help of God, was the hero of the story.
 He and his wife became good friends with the Johnsons.
 Fact is, eventually the Whiting's son married the Johnson's daughter and to think, all as a result of the events that took place years earlier on that Thanksgiving Day.